Center of Excellence in Urology & Men's Health

 Suitable Candidates

-• Men with history of non-medical penile injections (paraffin, silicone, oils).
+• Men with a history of non-medical penile injections (paraffin, silicone, olive oil, or other substances) who are experiencing symptoms.

-• Those experiencing deformity, lumps, pain, or erectile dysfunction from granulomas.
+• Those with penile deformity, hard lumps (granulomas), pain, or erectile dysfunction caused by foreign body reaction.

-• Patients with infection, inflammation, or ulceration at injection sites.
+• Patients with chronic wounds, infection, inflammation, or discharge at the injection site.

-• Individuals seeking removal before further complications arise.
+• Individuals seeking surgical removal before further complications develop.

 1